Our guest blogger is Tony Carrk, Policy Director for Progress Central.

 The report finds:

-- Grassroots support for big business.
+- Grassroots organizing for big business.
 The Koch brothers use their considerable wealth to bankroll the right wing, including the Tea Party.
 This serves the purpose of furthering not only their right-wing ideology but also their bottom line.
 Koch Industries has a lot to gain from gutting government oversight and electing candidates who oppose government regulation, especially in the oil-and-gas industry.

 - $85 million to 85 think tanks.
 Identification of at least $85 million the Koch brothers have given to at least 85 right-wing think tanks and advocacy groups over the past decade and a half.

 - State organizing.
 The Koch brothers are active at the state level, spending $5.2 million on candidates and ballot measures in 34 states since 2003.
 They donated directly to 13 governors that won election last year.